Wealthfront's 5-Step Product Development Process

 After making an observation, the next step is to find your customer's “why.”

-"It doesn't make sense to expand to new product lines if you haven't delighted your customers with the core use case they hired you for,” Dan says.
-“It’s critical to know what your customer is hiring you for on that first use case and make sure you delight them and nail that before moving on to adjacent markets or problems.”
+It’s easy for inexperienced product managers to fall prey to the next feature fallacy.
+They may think building a new feature will solve all the problems their business or product is facing.
+However, Dan feels, "It doesn't make sense to expand to new product lines if you haven't delighted your customers with the core use case they hired you for.
+It’s critical to know what your customer is hiring you for on that first use case and make sure you delight them and nail that before moving on to adjacent markets or problems.”

 Customers are rarely interested in adopting new offerings from a company that hasn’t first delighted them and won their trust.
-So instead, focus on satisfying the early adopters before expanding to new product offerings.
+So, instead, focus on satisfying the early adopters before expanding to new product offerings.

-"At Wealthfront, when we look at building products, we focus on delighting the early adopters,” Dan says.
-“We make sure that the product works well for them.
+Dan says, "At Wealthfront when we look at building products, we focus on delighting the early adopters.
+We make sure that the product works well for them.
 We try to understand the source of the value, and we figure out whether or not we've found a product-market fit before moving onto opportunities to expand further."

 Bottom line: Before expanding your product's scope, confirm you have satisfied the early adopters.